Michael W. Doyle: Model International Mobility Convention

 As the director of the Columbia Global Policy Initiative's, Doyle convened the group of experts who developed the Model International Mobility Convention.

 Now a Carnegie Council project, MIMC is building a Network that will encourage support for and develop the convention in order to address emerging international mobility challenges, including pandemic disease and climate stress.

 The Model International Mobility Convention fills a gap in international law by covering the multiple forms of international mobility, ranging from visitors through labor migrants to forced migrants and refugees.
 It proposes a comprehensive framework for international mobility with the goal of establishing a cumulative set of rights afforded to internationally mobile people (and the corresponding rights and responsibilities of states).

 Personal life

-Doyle is married to Amy Gutmann, US Ambassador to Germany and the former President of the University of Pennsylvania.
+Doyle is married to Amy Gutmann, former President of the University of Pennsylvania and US Ambassador to Germany.
 Their daughter, Abigail Doyle, is a professor of chemistry at UCLA.